 Your password is case sensitive.
-When you log in for the first time, your Angel password will be either your original Cayuga password (provided to you in your password letter) or your changed Cayuga password (if you have updated it).
-Please first try your original Cayuga password and then try your changed Cayuga password.
-NOTE: You will be prompted to change it on Angel – please note your changes.
-You have been sent your Cayuga Password in previous mailings.
-If neither password works, please call the SLN helpdesk at 1-800-875-6269 to have it reset.
+When you log in for the first time, your Blackboard password will be either your original Cayuga password (provided to you in your password letter) or your changed Cayuga password (if you have updated it).

 If you drop or add a course, your homepage will automatically change by 8 PM of that day to reflect your new schedule.
 If a change appears in your course list that you did not request, please call the Registrar's office at 315-255-1743 ext 2217.

-The SLN Angel system may encounter technical problems with Internet Explorer 6.x for Windows.
+The Blackboard system may encounter technical problems with Internet Explorer 6.x for Windows.
 We recommend that you download and use either:

 Blackboard for Mobile Devices

 If you have an eligible smartphone, you can now use it to access My Grades, Lessons, Discussions, and more using the Blackboard Mobile™ Learn application.
 Click here for more details and download links.

-If you need help getting into your course, sending assignments, requesting a password or with other technical issues, contact the SLN HelpDesk at 800-875-6269 (extension 2) during the following hours (Eastern time), or visit their support website at http://open.suny.edu/support/contact-us/current-students.
+If you need help getting into your course, sending assignments, requesting a password or with other technical issues, contact the Open SUNY HelpDesk at 1-800-875-6269 during the following hours (Eastern time), or visit their support website at http://open.suny.edu/support/contact-us/current-students.